01 Who we are

 We respond within 45 days (§ 1798.130(a)(2)), extendable by a further 45 days where reasonably necessary.

 Do Not Sell or Share My Personal Information.
 Under the CPRA, "sale" and "sharing" of personal information have specific defined meanings (Cal.
 Civ.
 Code § 1798.140(ad) and (ah)).
 We do not sell your personal information for money.
 However, if you allow tracking via Apple's ATT prompt, our sharing of your Advertising Identifier (IDFA) with Google AdMob for personalised advertising may constitute "sharing for cross-context behavioural advertising" under California law.
 To opt out of this sharing: deny the ATT prompt, or — if you previously allowed it — toggle it off at iOS Settings → Privacy & Security → Tracking → Symptoms.
+On this website, the Meta Pixel (which only runs if you accept the cookie banner) may likewise constitute "sharing"; to opt out, click Reject all on the banner — or Cookie settings in the footer if you previously accepted.
 You may also email privacy@ginsenglabs.dev with the subject "Do Not Sell or Share" and we will record your choice against your account.

 Other US states (Virginia, Colorado, Connecticut, Texas, Oregon, Montana, Delaware, and others)